By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 What it's missing: Simplicity.
 Vivaldi's settings page has hundreds of options.
 Arc's magic was that the workflow felt intuitive without configuration.
 Vivaldi requires serious setup time.

-Verdict: Power users who enjoy configuring things will love it.
+Power users who enjoy configuring things will love it.
 Everyone else will bounce.

 Comparison Table: Arc Alternatives at a Glance